Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone Bare Metal 1  - ESXi Setup.md

 ![image](https://user-images.githubusercontent.com/71083461/213763228-f85ff5f8-e66a-4058-adc3-be748361c3bb.png)

-Inside the management network, I would use the following menus to setup the apprioprate network configurations for my host:
+Inside the management network, I would use the following menus to setup the appropriate network configurations for my host:

 **IPv4 Configuration:**